 “Just because you do not take an interest in politics, doesn’t mean politics won’t take an interest in you.” – Pericles

-Pictured here is a version of ‘The Peaceable Kingdom’ by Edward Hicks.
+Pictured here is a version of The Peaceable Kingdom by Edward Hicks.
 One of 62 versions of paintings by the same title and artist.
-Hicks was an early 19th Century American Painter and Quaker minister.
-Within this painting are a variety of religious and messianic symbolism, but also incorporated are contemporary affairs of early America.
+Hicks was an early 19th-century American painter and Quaker minister.
+Within this painting is a variety of religious and messianic symbolism, but also incorporated are contemporary affairs of early America.
 Depicted in the foreground is a prophetic verse from the Old Testament Book of Isaiah:

 “The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid; and the calf and the young lion and the fatling together; and a little child shall lead them.” – Isaiah 11:6

 I believe that most of us desire these things for ourselves, our friends, our family, and our neighbors.
 Equity in these things requires mutual consent of the governed. i.e. I want these things for you, and in return, you want these things for me.
 In our mutual consent to allow these things to each other, we are benefited as an American Society.
 This is how 50 independent states operate as one.
-But somewhere along the way these ideas have seemingly been forgotten or replaced by pursuits of self-interest at any cost; whether they be well-intended pursuits by individuals, or nefariously pursued ends by wealthy and entrenched bureaucratic and corporate interests.
+Somewhere along the way these ideas have seemingly been forgotten or replaced by pursuits of self-interest at any cost; whether they be well-intended pursuits by individuals, or nefariously pursued ends by wealthy and entrenched bureaucratic and corporate interests.
 Federalism and the idea of self-governance are effectively extinct in America.
 Cultural, ideological, and political hegemony rule the day.

-A century or more of public policy has increasingly eroded the safeguard protections afforded by the U.S. Constitution to individuals, such that the American political system now works to perpetuate itself in spite of the Constitution, rather than afforded or confined by it.
-As such, a multi-tiered system of justice and access now exists to the general populace, perhaps not seen since the time of slavery or Jim Crow.
-Whereas the public dichotomy is divided along a political spectrum, a more nuanced but effectual dichotomy exists of those inside the sphere of influence, and those outside of the sphere of influence.
-Those inside the sphere are held to a differing standard of justice from the general populace.
+A century or more of public policy has increasingly eroded the safeguard protections afforded by the U.S. Constitution, such that the American political system now works to perpetuate itself in spite of the Constitution, rather than afforded or confined by it.
+As such, a multi-tiered system of justice now exists in the general populace, perhaps not seen since the time of slavery or Jim Crow.
+Whereas the public dichotomy is divided along a political spectrum, a more nuanced but effectual dichotomy exists between those inside the sphere of influence and those outside of the sphere of influence.
+Those inside the sphere of influence are held to a different standard of justice from the general populace.

-Our system perpetuates itself in such a way that the political solution denies legal remedy and vice versa.
-An unholy alliance of the political class, in conjunction with the corporate class, the press, and big tech has served to stifle challenges to its agenda.
+Our system perpetuates itself in such a way that the political solution denies legal remedies and vice versa.
+An unholy alliance of the political class, the corporate class, the press, and big tech has served to stifle challenges to its agenda.
 “Did you know that political candidate Y is your new master?
 Click here to find out more.”
 This alliance powers ahead to dilute American sovereignty and concentrate control in global hands, with impunity.
-Any objections to this trajectory are met with gaslighting and projection. i.e. “we’re not colluding, you’re colluding” or “there is no evidence for your claims.”
-A cacophony of logical fallacies abound.
-Which brings us to ‘Why withdrawconsent.org?’
+Any objections to this trajectory are met with gaslighting and projection, i.e. “we’re not colluding, you’re colluding” or “there is no evidence for your claims.”
+The logical fallacies abound.
+Which brings us to why withdrawconsent.org?

 I have often asked myself, what recourse does one have in this scenario?
 Do I sell off all possessions and withdraw from society as a recluse on a homestead?
 Do I move to another country?
 Do I buy an island and establish my own rules?
 Do I stay and fight unjust systems?
-The truth is that I don’t have an answer to these questions, but they are answers worth pursuing.
+The truth is that I don’t have answers to these questions, but they are answers worth pursuing.
 This is the reason for withdrawconsent.org.
 I hope to create a compendium of ideas on life preparation, self-sufficiency, civil disobedience, and even self-defense within an unjust system.
 Thanks for visiting!